OHFLesvos/unifi-stats/README.md

 * PHP >=7.4
 * Composer

-Copy .env.example to .evn and change the variables according to your setup.
+Copy .env.example to .env and change the variables according to your setup.

 Run